Unique Taxpayer Reference Number (UTR Number) Meaning

 The UTR is used to identify taxpayers and ensure accurate record-keeping for tax-related matters.
 It is typically provided on tax-related documents, such as self-assessment tax returns, correspondence with HMRC, and other tax-related forms.

 It provides them with an easy way to match records to payments and monitor for suspicious activity.
-You'll need your UTR number to complete self-assessment tax returns, work with accountants, and pre-pay taxes in instalments.
+You'll need your UTR number to complete self-assessment tax returns, work with limited company accountants, and pre-pay taxes in instalments.

 Structure of a UTR Number